colin-gourlay/sundown-sessions/src/content/artists/a/air/index.md

 genres: ["Alternative Rock","Ambient","Chillout","Downtempo","Electronic","Electronica","Experimental","Indie Rock","Trip Hop","Space Age Pop","Ambient Pop"]
 featured_image: artists/a/air/air.jpg
 title: Air
+summary: "Versailles duo creating elegant electronic pop from analogue synthesisers, soft-focus melody and cinematic space."
+description: "French electronic duo Nicolas Godin and Jean-Benoît Dunckel, known for Moon Safari and its single Sexy Boy."
+editorialSummary: >
+  Air make electronic music feel weightless and intimate, balancing retro-futurist textures with quietly memorable melodies.
 artist_page: true
+lastReviewed: 2026-07-15
 ---
 ## About

-Air is a French music duo from Versailles, consisting of Nicolas Godin and Jean-Benoît Dunckel.
-Their critically acclaimed debut album, Moon Safari, including the track "Sexy Boy", was an international success in 1998.
-Its follow-up, The Virgin Suicides, was the score to Sofia Coppola's first film The Virgin Suicides.
-The band has since released the albums 10 000 Hz Legend, Talkie Walkie, Pocket Symphony, Love 2, Le voyage dans la lune and Music for Museum.
-The band is influenced by a wide variety of musical styles and artists.
+Air are Nicolas Godin and Jean-Benoît Dunckel, an electronic duo from Versailles.
+Their 1998 debut *Moon Safari* made analogue warmth, whispered vocals and unhurried melody feel both futuristic and familiar, with “Sexy Boy” providing its sharpest pulse.
+The pair followed it with the score to Sofia Coppola's *The Virgin Suicides* and a catalogue that moves between pop songwriting, ambient texture and cinema.